hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 One exception is `terraform.tfvars` files.
 Terraform Cloud creates a `terraform.tfvars` file to pass a workspace's input variables to Terraform during runs.
 This means that Terraform Cloud will overwrite any `terraform.tfvars` file you check into version control.
 You can check in other types of `.tfvars` files, but do not check in `terraform.tfvars` files even when running Terraform solely on the command line.

-~> **Note:** Terraform Cloud can infer default variable values, but it does not automatically display those variable names in the workspace UI.
+~> **Note:** When Terraform Cloud loads variable values from files it does not automatically display those variable names in the workspace UI.

 ## Scope